All Episodes

 Why?

-I didn't know anything, but I had gotten the impression through propaganda that it was niceness and goodness, and of course, we didn't want these evil, cold-hearted capitalist robber barons running things and exploiting the workers.
+I didn't know anything, but I had gotten the impression through propaganda that it was niceness and goodness.

-Anyway, so of course, you can't hand your children over to a socialist system like government education and expect it to teach that capitalism is good.
+Anyway, so, of course, you can't hand your children over to a socialist system like government education and expect it to teach that capitalism is good.

-You send your kids off to be educated by Caesar, don't be shocked when they come back as Romans.
+You send your kids off to be educated by Caesar.

 So we have to shake people out of their trust in me.

-Right, we have to shake people out of their hypnosis.
+We have to shake people out of their hypnosis.

-Literally, it it is a hypnosis.
+Literally, it is a hypnosis.

 Like when I was a kid, I got my first train set.